Literary-Insights/blog/src/content/blog/Moneyball - Lewis, Michael.txt-1.md

 - When discussing other players, Billy often challenges the scouts' evaluations, questioning players' actual hitting or athletic ability rather than just praising their tools and potential.

-- The scouts favor traditional tools-based players, while Billy wants proven hitters based on stats like OBP and slugging percentage.
+- The scouts favor traditional tools-based players, while Billy wants proven hitters based on stats like OBP and slug: ging percentage.

 - Billy inserts Mark Teahen onto the draft board, a local player from a small college the scouts had not considered.
 His stats impress Billy and Paul as a good hitter profile.